sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 The following interfaces are planned:

+* 2x ANALOG-IN (BNC)   — Special pins 15 and 16 of the CMOD module; analog inputs, not PIOs
-    8x DIGITAL-IN (BNC)  -- 2 of which are clock-capable
+* 8x DIGITAL-IN (BNC)  — 2 of which are clock-capable

-    8x DIGITAL-OUT (BNC) -- 2 of which are clock-capable
+* 8x DIGITAL-OUT (BNC) — 2 of which are clock-capable

-    2x ANALOG-IN (BNC)   -- Special pins 15 and 16 of the CMOD module, not PIOs

-    1x REFCLOCK-IN (BNC) -- 1 must be clock-capable
+* 1x REFCLOCK-IN (BNC) — must be clock-capable

-    Ethernet RGMII:
+* 16x Ethernet RGMII   — 2 of which must be clock-capable.

-        1x TXC           -- 1 must be clock-capable
+  -     1x TXC         — must be clock-capable
-        1x TXCTL
+  -     1x TXCTL
-        4x TXD
+  -     4x TXD

-        1x RXC           -- 1 must be clock-capable
+  -      1x RXC        — 1 must be clock-capable
-        1x RXCTL
+  -      1x RXCTL
-        4x RXD
+  -      4x RXD

-        1x MDC           -- (pseudo-clock, no need to make it clock-capable) 1x MDIO
+  -      1x MDC        — pseudo-clock, no need to make it clock-capable.
+  -      1x MDIO

-        1x RESET
+  -      1x RESET
-        1x INTERRUPT
+  -      1x INTERRUPT

-        ==> Ethernet RGMII total: 16 pins, 2 of which must be clock-capable.

-    PMOD:

-        8x PIO pins, no special requirements.
+* 8x PMOD              — no special requirements.

-    Grand total for PIO pins: 41 pins used, of which 7 must be clock-capable.
+The grand total for PIO pins: 41 pins used for the interfaces, 7 of which must be clock-capable.

 Mapping of available PIOs to interfaces
 ---------------------------------------

-The prime consideration w.r.t. pin assignment will be the assignment of clock-capable pins.
+The primary consideration wth regard to pin assignment will be the assignment of clock-capable pins.
 7 are required, and 7 are available.

 Two other considerations are far less important, but can guide the mapping choice in case there are no clear reasons to prefer one choice to a different choice:

 * While our design will not use differential signaling, it is somewhat nice if P/N pairs are used for ports that have similar functions and sit next to each other.
 For example, for our 8 BNC inputs, it is nice if we use 4 differential pin pairs.
 * Inside the FPGA, the signals are organized in I/O banks.
 It is nice to aim to assign similar functions to the same I/O bank, e.g. to have all digital I/O inputs connected to FPGA pins belonging to bank 34.